sjp2023/attractive-people-employment/README.md

-# Attractive people and employment
+# How does attractiveness of people will impact on employment

 ## Overview